1 Introduction

 Social

-Write a one-page response to the following prompts:
+Write a short response to the following prompts:

 1. Reflect on how you picked where you live now.
 How important is the actual dwelling, and how important are the neighborhood’s amenities?
 How important was the neighborhood’s access to the places you need to get to, or the transportation modes you want to use?